Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 * `CloseRequested` is used for listening close button click.
-  Without this our Window won't Shutdown gracefully, we would had to `SIGKILL` our app.
+  Without this our Window won't Shutdown gracefully, we would have to `SIGKILL` our app.
 We can also listen to Key presses, like `ESC` to close the window, but we will cover that later.
 * `Resized` and `ScaleFactorChanged` are called when window is resized and when window's DPI changes (like when we move our window from a low DPI